A Mathematical Lens for Teaching Data Science: Data science curricular foundations

 The established foundations, however, are not optimally effective without adjustments that connect to data driven analyses and decision making. \citet{hardin2017} suggest that the needed mathematics content (to prepare students for data science) can be reconfigured into two courses: Mathematical Foundations I: Discrete Mathematics (focused on linear algebra, counting, and graph theory) and Mathematical Foundations II: Continuous Mathematics (focused on enough calculus to understand the ideas of partial derivatives (interactions in a model); approximating functions using Taylor series or Fourier series; probability as area/integration; multivariate thinking (functions, optimization, integration)) \citep{hardin2017,rad2024}.
 While we understand that revamping curricula is not a trivial task, we also recognize that reflecting on what is taught and why it is taught is a useful exercise.
 Certainly, the majority of students in our mathematics classes will not end up being data scientists (as of right now); however, the majority of our students {\bf will} end up engaging with data-driven ideas in their post-collegiate years.
 It serves us well to understand what we are teaching and how we are teaching it with a lens toward helping our students navigate a world which is extraordinarily different than the world in which we were trained.

-In what follows, we investigate some of the data acumen components (in {\bf {\em bold and italics}} in Figure \ref{acumen}) under two parallel lenses: how is the idea important for data science? how can mathematical sciences and mathematical pedagogy connect to the data science topic being presented?
+In what follows, we investigate some of the data acumen components (in {\bf {\em bold and italics}} in Figure~\ref{fig:acumen}) under two parallel lenses: how is the idea important for data science? how can mathematical sciences and mathematical pedagogy connect to the data science topic being presented?
+The subcomponents were chosen somewhat arbitrarily, although some of them are admittedly my favorite parts of teaching data science or the subcomponents that most closely align to mathematical thinking.
+I do not argue that every subcomponent is directly connected to a mathematical concept; mathematics and data science are, after all, different disciplines.